-Last fall, Bearaby introduced its velvet weighted blanket made from recycled marine plastic.
+This weighted blanket from Bearaby is made from recycled marine plastic.
 According to Bearaby, this blanket boasts an Oeko-Tex Standard 100 certification, meaning it was independently tested and is free of harmful substances.
-It's available in three weights — 15, 20 and 25 pounds — and five colors ranging from a rich, jewel-toned emerald to a demure rose quartz.
+It's available in three weights — 15 and 20 pounds — and five colors ranging from a rich, jewel-toned Midnight Blue to a more neutral Evening Rose.

-Are you shopping for an eco-friendly weighted blanket this winter?
+Are you shopping for an eco-friendly weighted blanket?
 Baloo's offering is made from Oeko-TEX certified cotton and was recently named one of the best eco-friendly weighted blankets of 2020.
 The highly-rated quilted weighted blanket is filled with micro-sized glass beads, which helps evenly disperse the weight.
-It's available in four sizes: 12, 15, 20 and 25 pounds, plus for added protection and comfort, you can order the linen duvet cover, which is also made in three sizes.
+It's available in four sizes: 15, 20 and 25 pounds, plus for added protection and comfort, you can order the linen duvet cover, which is also made in three sizes.